Laminar flow of charged quantum fluids of the Calogero-Sutherland universality class: Conclusions

+In this paper, we have considered effective field theories of the Calogero-Sutherland universality class.
+Their physical portrait is that of a $1D$ quantum compressible fluid, with non-linear waves of the Benjamin-Ono type, involving both chiralities.
+This view stresses similarities and differences with the quantum incompressible fluids that are familiar from the $QHE$ \cite{aw,bz}.
+These are $(c,{\overline c})=(1,1)$ $CFT$s of a compactified free boson field with extended symmetry $\winf \times {\overline \winf}$ and chiral and antichiral sectors that are isomorphic.
+The Hilbert space and partition function for these theories are known and their dynamics is given by the specific Calogero-Sutherland hamiltonian.

-Finally, we would like to comment on the independence of the two $EFT$s, one for each direction, which was an assumption motivated by the phenomenology but one that has interesting consequences in view of the quantum charge transport mechanism discussed here.
-Indeed the latter could be understood as the semiclassical flow of a planar laminar fluid with no classical viscosity, {\it i.e.}, with no friction among the quasi $1D$ layers of the system, taken as long strips with very small width.
+We have presented an extension of these theories to describe laminar quantum hydrodynamic flows: a $2D$ effective field theory that describes charge transport along narrow systems as a direct product of two $1D$ ones, describing charge transport along the longitudinal dimension and confinement in the transverse channel.
+The charge transport mechanism discussed here could be understood as the semiclassical flow of a planar laminar fluid with no classical viscosity, {\it i.e.}, with no friction among the quasi $1D$ layers of the system, taken as long strips with very small width.
 Therefore, each strip travels at the same velocity as the others and there is no vanishing of it at the boundaries of the sample as a genuine classical Poiseuille flow would require.
 The vanishing of the electric current density at the boundaries is indeed a quantum mechanical property.

 \NP{{\it Nucl.
 Phys.\ }} \PRL{{\it Phys.
 Rev. Lett.\ }} \PL{{\it Phys.
 Lett.\ }} \PR{{\it Phys.
 Rev.\ }} \IJMP{{\it Int.
 J. Mod.
 Phys.\ }} \MPL{{\it Mod.
 Phys.
 Lett.\ }}